SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Hongjun Yan

-The idea that uncertainty about a firm’s long-run profitability could increase its stock valuation has been proposed by Pastor and Veronesi (2003) to explain a number of phenomena in financial markets.
-We further examine this idea by analyzing a simple valuation model for both stocks and bonds, in contrast to the existing studies focusing on stocks only.
-Unless a firm is deeply in debt, our model implies that uncertainty about a firm’s profitability increases its stock valuation and decreases its bond valuation, where uncertainty’s impact is stronger if the firm’s leverage is higher.
+The idea that uncertainty about a firm’s profitability could increase its stock valuation has been proposed by Pastor and Veronesi (2003) to explain several phenomena in financial markets.
+We further examine this idea in a setup with both stocks and bonds, and show that unless a firm is deeply in debt, the same logic implies that uncertainty increases its stock valuation but decreases its bond valuation, and that the uncertainty’s impact is stronger if the firm’s leverage is higher.
 Using a number of existing uncertainty proxies in the literature and controlling for volatility, we empirically test these predictions.
-Consistent with the existing literature, our empirical evidence also supports the positive association of stock valuation and uncertainty for all uncertainty proxies.
-For only one proxy, our empirical evidence is also broadly consistent with uncertainty being negatively related to bond valuation and more so with greater leverage.
-However, the results based on all other uncertainty proxies generally (for example firm age) do not show a negative association with bond valuations.
-These results point to a number directions for further examination.
+Our evidence based on some (but not all) proxies supports the positive association between stock valuation and uncertainty.
+However, our evidence generally does not support the negative association between uncertainty and bond valuations using existing uncertainty proxies, particularly firm age.
+These results challenge the interpretation of the existing uncertainty proxies and thus the results in the literature employing them.

 Keywords: Uncertainty, convexity, valuation, technology bubble